-Position is the 3D location of a point and is usually written as $\vec{x}$ or $\vec{r}$ where the arrow indicates a vector.
-Sometimes bold is used to indicate a vector, $\boldsymbol{x}$ .
+Position is the 3D location of a point and is usually written as \vec{x} or \vec{r} where the arrow indicates a vector.
+Sometimes bold is used to indicate a vector, \boldsymbol{x} .

 - The zonal or east-west direction is indicated by an x with east being positive. - The zonal position may also be indicated by longitude in degrees.
 At the equator, 1° of longitude is approximately 111 km.
-At higher latitudes, 1° of longitude is approximately 111 km \ cos(latitude). - The meridional or north-south direction is indicated by a y with north being positive - The meridional position may also be indicated by latitude in degrees.
+At higher latitudes, 1° of longitude is approximately 111 km cos(latitude). - The meridional or north-south direction is indicated by a y with north being positive - The meridional position may also be indicated by latitude in degrees.
 1° of latitude is approximately 111 km. - The vertical direction is indicated by a z with up being positive. - Pressure may also be used as a vertical coordinate because it simplifies some of the equations of motion.
 Pressure is indicated with a p.
-Note that pressure decreases as height increases. - When pressure is the vertical coordinate, height can still be used but height is a dependent variable indicating the height of a pressure surface like the 500 mb surface which varies with weather conditions.
+Note that pressure decreases monotonically as height increases. - When pressure is the vertical coordinate, height can still be used but height is a dependent variable indicating the height of a pressure surface like the 500 mb surface which varies with weather conditions. - Potential Temperature (θ) may be used as a vertical coordinate when conditions are stable, so that potential temperature like in the stratosphere.